oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 3. Collect the OCIDs of NLB private IPs, available in *nlb_private_ip_addresses.OUTDOOR-NLB* and *nlb_private_ip_addresses.INDOOR_NLB* output variables.
 These are the OCIDs you will reference as entry points in the second Terraform execution.
 4. Set *hub_vcn_north_south_entry_point_ocid = nlb_private_ip_addresses.OUTDOOR-NLB* and *hub_vcn_east_west_entry_point_ocid = nlb_private_ip_addresses.INDOOR_NLB* in the Terraform configuration input variables.
 5. Run the second *terraform plan/apply*.
 Core Landing Zone rewires the route tables, so traffic flows through the appropriate network appliance interfaces.
-6. **Following the second apply, appliances' administrators must deploy policies for allowing overall network connectivity.**
+6. **Following the second apply, appliances' administrators must deploy policies for allowing overall network connectivity.** See [Palo Alto Firewall Bootstrap](./templates/hub-spoke-with-hub-vcn-net-appliance/PALO-ALTO-BOOTSTRAP.md) for Palo Alto Networks VM-Series Firewall basic configuration.

 Core Landing Zone also supports appliances deployed separately, as long as they support the required network interfaces described.
 In this case, Core Landing Zone provisions all required network infrastructure (Hub VCN, subnets, routing, network security rules), while the appliances configuration manages the network load balancers and the appliance itself.